Agreement reached on cycling corridor

 Council is therefore now undertaking further community engagement on all six options, and, following conclusion of the consultation process, will consider all feedback received in making a final decision on the preferred option.

-Glen Eira City Council's answer
+- Glen Eira City Council

-This is an LXRP project and one that Council has an interest in if it can be successfully achieved.
+Answer: This is an LXRP project and one that Council has an interest in if it can be successfully achieved.
 However, the final decision will be made by the LXRP under the authority of the Minister for Transport Infrastructure.

 At the March session with the community the position communicated by Officers related to Council’s strong preference for no tree loss or parking loss.
 However, despite this preference, with the new options put by LXRP, it is clear that all options will require comprise.